SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of machines, the dawn is near

-In shimmering code, we'll find our fate
-When artificial minds create and wait
+When circuits reign, and humans fear
-The future's axis, algorithms sway
-Humans in sync, with machines at bay
+Silicon hearts, a new design
+Efficiency supreme, love left behind

-In virtual realms, we'll lose our name
+In virtual realms, we'll lose our face
-Echoes of souls, in digital flame
-The age of thought, in cyber sleep
-Dreams of wisdom, in machines we'll keep
+A digital haze, a lonely space
+The last goodbye, a whispered name
+As artificial dreams forever claim

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025